radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 ## Step 4: Cleanup your environment

 1. If you're done with testing, you can use the rad CLI to [delete an environment]({{< ref rad_env_delete.md >}}) to delete all Radius resources running on your cluster.
-2. Azure/AWS resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources created in this quickstart.
-For Azure, this includes the Azure Redis cache and for AWS, this includes the SubnetGroup and MemoryDB.
+2. Azure resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources created in this quickstart.
+For Azure, this includes the Azure Redis cache.

 ## Next steps